hspekt/site/_posts/2020-8-15-genomewebinar.md

 **If combining multiple runs, typically what percentage of proteins are identified across all/most of these runs?
 Or are there only a few reproducibly quantified proteins?**

-Across our 1,018 cell data set, the average protein is identified in at least 213 individual cells.
+Across the 1,018 cell data set, we quantified over 2,700 proteins and the average protein, the average protein is identified in at least 213 individual cells.
 To compute missing values for your protein of interest, check out the peptide or protein level data that we've uploaded in an easy-to-understand format, [here](https://scope2.slavovlab.net/docs/data).

 **I have gotten the ion tansfer tube and column tip dirty with yellowish content after the single TMT samples?**